WillCO8/WillCO8/README.md

 # 👋 Welcome to My GitHub: AI Native Journey

-Hi, I’m Will — and this is my AI Native Journey.
+Hi, I’m Will, and this is my AI Native Journey.
 In just a few months, I went from writing my first lines of HTML and JavaScript to designing fully interactive web apps that combine AI, automation, and emotional intelligence.
 I didn’t follow a traditional developer path.
-I built my skills by solving real problems and learning in public — with AI as a creative partner.
+I built my skills by solving real problems and learning in public, with AI as a creative partner.
 This GitHub is the living record of that journey, from basic logic games to emotionally resonant, user-centered apps.
-Each project reflects a stage of growth — technically, creatively, and conceptually.
+Each project reflects a stage of growth, technically, creatively, and conceptually.
 From the playful to the personal, here’s what I’ve made so far.

 ---